Stapled hemorrhoidopexy

 Stapled hemorrhoidopexy is a surgical procedure that involves the cutting and removal of anal hemorrhoidal vascular cushion, whose function is to help to seal stools and create continence.
 Procedure also removes abnormally enlarged hemorrhoidal tissue, followed by the repositioning of the remaining hemorrhoidal tissue back to its normal anatomic position.
 Severe cases of hemorrhoidal prolapse will normally require surgery.
 Newer surgical procedures include stapled transanal rectal resection (STARR) and procedure for prolapse and hemorrhoids (PPH).
 Both STARR and PPH are contraindicated in persons with either enterocele or anismus.

 This procedure is for internal hemorrhoids only and not for external hemorrhoids or anal fissures.
-During the procedure the anal sphincter muscle is pulled in due to tight stapling and if external hemorrhoids are present they also get pulled in and get hidden and get tucked inside anal sphincter muscle and reappear when staples fall after few months and sphincter comes to its normal position.
+During the procedure the external anal sphincter muscle is pulled in when the anal cushion is cut followed tight stapling with 2 rows of 28 staples so if external hemorrhoids are present they also get pulled in and get hidden inside and get tucked inside the anal canal and reappear when the staples fall after a few months when the external anal sphincter comes to its normal position.

-Previously a lot of surgeons thought that this procedure is for external hemorrhoids also but the external hemorrhoids reappear after the staples fall off.
+Previously a lot of surgeons thought that this procedure is for external hemorrhoids also as they disappear but instead they are hidden inside and fool the eye and reappear after the staples fall off.